manni8436/Legend-of-the-Greek-Gods/testing.md

 * Alt description has been given to each image.
 * A sr-only class has been used on active navigation items to indicate users on the menu location.
-* Constracting colours have been used so that content can be read clearly.
+* Contrasting colours have been used so that content can be read clearly.

 #### The navigation menu needs to be simple to use on a range of devices, including desktop, tablet and mobile.